 When adding CUDA acceleration to existing applications, the relevant Visual Studio project files must be updated to include CUDA build customizations.
-For Visual Studio 2010 or 2012, this can be done using one of the following two methods:
+This can be done using one of the following two methods:

-- 1. Open the Visual Studio 2010 or 2012 project, right click on the project name, and select Build Customizations..., then select the CUDA Toolkit version you would like to target. - 2.
+- 1. Open the Visual Studio project, right click on the project name, and select Build Customizations..., then select the CUDA Toolkit version you would like to target. - 2.
 Alternatively, you can configure your project always to build with the most recently installed version of the CUDA Toolkit.
 First add a CUDA build customization to your project as above.
 Then, right click on the project name and select Properties.
 Under CUDA C/C++, select Common, and set the CUDA Toolkit Custom Dir field to \$(CUDA\PATH) .
 Note that the \$(CUDA\PATH) environment variable is set by the installer.